AndreyVekselman/NodeJS_Project/README.md

 npm run start
 ```

+to continue using a server application.

-Create a example.http file or use application like a Postman to test a server, create a users with different access levels,login users, edit users and delete user.
+Create a example.http file or use application like a Postman to test a server, create a users with with different access levels, edit users and delete user.

 ### Test

 To test Users Router send next following command from http file or from Postman (test route designed for educational purposes only and will not be used in real conditions):

 ```
-### Test
 GET {{local}}/users/test/test
 ```